bil482Project/MythBustersBackend/README.md

    mvn spring-boot:run
    ```

-The application should start without errors, connecting to the `myth_buster_db` database.
+The application should start without errors, connecting to the `myth_busters_db` database.

 ## Troubleshooting
 - **"FATAL: database 'username' does not exist"**: